Last updated on July 18, 2023

 Stroll Through the Neon Sign Museum

-The City of Edmonton gathered 20 historic neon signs, restored them, affixed them on downtown buildings (to the Mercer Warehouse and the TELUS building), and called it a museum.
+The City of Edmonton gathered 20 historic neon signs, restored them, affixed them on downtown buildings (to the Mercer Warehouse and the TELUS building), and introduced a very unique-to-Edmonton museum.
 The first of its kind in North America, it is open 24/7, requires no admission fee, and is a hot spot for Instagram photos.

 Shop ’til you Drop